adjust/cordova_sdk/README.md

 </config-file>
 ```

-Please, have in mind that if you are using your own broadcast receiver which handles INSTALL_REFERRER intent, you don't need the Adjust broadcast receiver to be added in your manifest file.
-Remove it, but inside your own receiver add the call to the Adjust broadcast receiver like described in [Android guide][broadcast-receiver-custom].
+Please bear in mind that, if you are using your own broadcast receiver which handles the INSTALL_REFERRER intent, you don't need the Adjust broadcast receiver to be added to your manifest file.
+You can remove it, but inside your own receiver add the call to the Adjust broadcast receiver as described in our [Android guide][broadcast-receiver-custom].

 ### <a id="ios-frameworks">iOS frameworks